The artisan in wine and winemaking at Montauto

 Once crushed and pressed and put into fermentation vats in the cellar, the grapes are transformed into must and this, Ladies and Gentlemen, is when things get exciting.

-In fact, when producing white wines, it is precisely this pre-fermentative phase that plays the most important role in determining the quality of the future wine.
+In fact, when producing white wines, it is precisely this pre-fermentation phase that plays the most important role in determining the quality of the future wine.

-To avoid the phenomenon of reduction, the wine is decanted, if necessary, and racked day and night, alongside continuous analyses of the must.
+To avoid the occurrence of reduction, the wine is decanted, if necessary, and racked day and night, alongside continuous analyses of the must, for weeks, and months.

-And that’s why at Montauto, we make artisan wines: healthy wines with low levels of sulphur, defined in their aromas and rich in natural complexity.
+And that’s how at Montauto, we make artisannal wines: healthy wines with low levels of sulphur, with well-defined aromas, and flavors that are rich in natural complexity.